ivonederlof/xlf-translator/README.md

 This package may be used to automate i18n translations with google translate.
 It is primarily used for adding targets to your message files before they are edited with csv files in numbers/excel.
-This project is still under construction.

 ## Getting Started

 ### Installing

-Simply use npm to install the package
+Simply use npm to install the package globally

 ```
 # Install global so it can be called from anywhere